Episode 114

 So start by choosing your anchor points and deepening those.
 Then build back up from there.
 These moments in your day anchor you into the present moment.

-Rhythm helps us move through the day from one activity to the next with an ease and a flow and a calmness.
+Rhythm helps us move through the day from one activity to the next with ease, flow, and a sense of calm.

 What are the anchor points in your homeschooling day?